eriktholmes/eriktholmes/README.md

 > 🎥🔨 *Fun fact:  I used to work in residential construction, and more recently did video editing during grad school.*

+## About this github:
+Most of my repos involve small from-scratch builds, visualizations (whenever possible), and interpretability experiments.
+The hope is that they are readable (albeit a bit long at times), testable, and useful for learning — both mine and yours.
+More about my approach to learning [here](github.com/eriktholmes/learning_blog)

 <br>

-## 🎯 Goals:
+## 🎯 Goals

-> Building toward an interpretability/safety-focused ML research or engineering role by August 2025.
+> Building toward an interpretability/safety-focused ML research or engineering role by **August 2025**.

-#### 🔍 Current (Summer 2025):
+### 🔍 Current Focus (Summer 2025)
-- Rebuild core ML models from scratch (micrograd, character-level language models (makemore), transformers)
+- Rebuild core ML models from scratch (`micrograd`, `makemore`, `GPT`)
-- Analyze internals of trained networks (e.g., MLPs/CNNs on MNIST)
+- Analyze internals of trained networks (MNIST MLPs/CNNs)
-- Explore toy RL setups (AlphaZero-lite, MCTS agents)
+- Explore toy RL setups (`AlphaZero-lite`, MCTS agents)
-- Start working with tools like TransformerLens
+- Begin using tools like `TransformerLens` for interpretability

-#### 🔭 Long-Term:
+### 🔭 Long-Term
 - Contribute to safe, interpretable AI systems
-- Work at the intersection of math, ML, and alignment
-- Apply my research skills to problems with real-world impact
+- Apply math/ML hybrid skills to real-world problems
+- Collaborate on research that bridges theory and applied ML

 <!--